-Key benefit: CDW Canada works in a consulting role to develop a holistic path to modernization.
-CDW ties the partnership together to deliver a platform as a service (PaaS)-a platform for innovation-rather than raw infrastructure.
+Key benefit: CDW Canada works in a consulting role to develop a holistic path to modernization and ties the partnership together to deliver a platform as a service (PaaS)-a platform for innovation-rather than raw infrastructure.
 CDW Canada solutions cover the entire stack of services to build out the platform from top to bottom.

-CDW Canada has deep experience developing high-value solutions for Canadian healthcare organizations and has ongoing partnerships with VMware Tanzu, Palo Alto Networks and Canada's leading cloud providers.
+CDW Canada has deep experience developing high-value solutions for Canadian organizations and has ongoing partnerships with VMware Tanzu, Palo Alto Networks and Canada's leading cloud providers.
 CDW Canada's solution architects and delivery teams are experts on VMware and Palo Alto Networks solutions.

-With a deep pool of experienced technology professionals, CDW Canada is positioned to help hospitals comply with governmental policies and regulations at nearly any level.
-CDW Canada helps healthcare IT departments:
+With a deep pool of experienced technology professionals, CDW Canada helps IT leaders:

-- Design modernization programs that help healthcare data centres accelerate cloud adoption with a certified team that can evaluate your readiness and build a customized path to app modernization. - Orchestrate cloud migrations, integrate processes and applications, and test them post-migration. - Manage cloud services to give you more time to focus on business outcomes, not maintenance.
+- Design modernization programs that help organizations accelerate cloud adoption with a certified team that can evaluate your readiness and build a customized path to app modernization. - Orchestrate cloud migrations, integrate processes and applications and test them post-migration. - Manage cloud services to give you more time to focus on business outcomes, not maintenance.